PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Lacks Dedicated Server and Enterprise Support
 - No GraphQL APIs

+##### Firebase Features
+<p>Developers can create iOS, Android, and Web apps using the Google-sponsored application development platform known as Firebase.
+Tools are available from Firebase for monitoring analytics, reporting and resolving app errors, as well as developing marketing and product experiments.</p>

 ##### Microsoft forms

 <p>Microsoft Forms is a simple, lightweight tool that lets you quickly create a form, collect responses in real time, and view automatic charts to visualize your data.